dftfeDevelopers/install_DFTFE/README.md

 ```

 ## Installation
-Installation can be done from the login node (use `--nprocs=2` (default)).
-Preferably, it should be performed on a compute node using the provided job script `compile_script.sub`.
-To install DFT-FE, navigate to `$MYPROJECTDIR/install_DFTFE` and either run:
+To install DFT-FE, navigate to `$MYPROJECTDIR/install_DFTFE` and either run (use `--nprocs=2` (default)):
 ```bash
 ./install_dftfe.sh [OPTIONS]
 ```
-or submit the job script.
+or submit a job script.
 The following options are available to download, compile, and install DFT-FE and its dependencies:
 ```bash
 --download          | Download all required dependencies and DFT-FE --all               | Download and install all dependencies and DFT-FE